GraemeMalcolm/AI-102/instructions/21-azure-search.md

 For example, suppose *Margie's Travel* is a travel agency that specializes in organizing trips to cities around the world.
 Over time, the company has amassed a huge amount of information in documents such as brochures, as well as reviews of hotels submitted by customers.
 This data is a valuable source of insights for travel agents and customers as they plan trips, but the sheer volume of data can make it difficult to find relevant information to answer a specific customer question.

-To address this challenge, Margie's Travel can use Azure Cognitive Search to implement a solution in which the documents are indexed and made easy to search.
+To address this challenge, Margie's Travel can use Azure Cognitive Search to implement a solution in which the documents are indexed and enriched by using AI-based cognitive skills to make them easier to search.

 ## Clone the repository for this course